ioccc-src/winner/next/guidelines.md

 >   This submission factors values up `2305567963945518424753102147331756070`.
 Attempting to factor larger values will produce unpredictable results.

-The [IOCCC judges](../judges.html) might try to factor the value -5, so you want to might state:
+The [Judges](../judges.html) might try to factor the value -5, so you want to might state:

 >   This submission factors positive values up `2305567963945518424753102147331756070`.
 Attempting to factor large values will produce unpredictable results.

-However the [IOCCC judges](../judges.html) might try to also factor 0, so you want to might state:
+However the [Judges](../judges.html) might try to also factor 0, so you want to might state:

 >   This submission factors values between 1 and `2305567963945518424753102147331756070`.
 Attempting to factor values outside